 3. Smelling the roses

 Smelling the roses entails celebrating both the small wins as well as the big ones.
 This is a philosophy we try to implement within our workplace.
 When something good happens for the company, no matter how small, we take a few minutes to high five the team and soak it in.
 It might even be celebrating a big win over a Friday team lunch.
 A workplace must ensure that it credits the team for even those small wins in the workplace because that is was is what gives way to those big wins.
 Enjoying the wins together makes us feel connected to the company and strive to make more things happen to enjoy that time again.

-When we want the team to be energized and productive, we encourage regular breaks and away from their desk.
+When we want the team to be energised and productive, we encourage regular breaks and away from their desk.
 Sounds counterproductive right?
 But having the team refreshed means our minds are clear to attack the job at hand with better efficiency and effectiveness.
 Encouraging breaks can come in different forms; this may include scheduling meditation as a team for 10 minutes each day, grabbing coffee or going for a walk around the block.
 A more refreshed team yields more productive members and then, in turn, produces higher regarded work.

 Having pride in your work is great, we should feel this when we accomplish tasks, projects and more.
 This pride grows through opportunities to grow and develop our skill sets and make important decisions without the fear of making a mistake.
-Weekly feedback sessions help us stay accountable to our tasks but also allows us to feel that what we do matters, and if we make a mistake, we will not be punished, just pushed to find a solution.
+Weekly feedback sessions help us stay accountable for our tasks but also allows us to feel that what we do matters, and if we make a mistake, we will not be punished, just pushed to find a solution.